My name is Michael Schmatz, and Finding Protopia is my blog. This is mainly a place for me to think out loud.

 Why Finding Protopia?

 Protopia is a term coined by Kevin Kelly in his book The Inevitable1 to describe where he believes technology is taking our world.
-He belives that rather than heading to a perfect (yet stagnant) utopia or a terrible (but unsustainable) dystopia, we are heading towards a gradually improving protopia.
+He believes that rather than heading to a perfect (yet stagnant) utopia or a terrible (but unsustainable) dystopia, we are heading towards a gradually improving protopia.
 In a protopia, subtle and incremental progress leads to a future which is better than present, on the whole.
 Not a lot better day to day, but better in more ways than it is worse.

-Existential risk are risks that threaten the destruction of humanity’s long term potential.2 These can manifest through human extinction, an uncrecoverable collapse, or a permanent dystopia.
+Existential risk are risks that threaten the destruction of humanity’s long term potential.2 These can manifest through human extinction, an unrecoverable collapse, or a permanent dystopia.
 Toby Ord argues that preserving and protecting the future potential of humanity is good because it would allow our descendants to fulfill that potential and realize one of the best possible futures for humanity.
 I believe preventing the destruction of humanity’s long term potential is an axiomatic good.3 For a stirring vision of what such a future could be like, I recommend Bostrom’s Letter from Utopia.

 Kelly, K. (2017).
 The Inevitable: Understanding the 12 Technological Forces That Will Shape Our Future.
 United Kingdom: Penguin Books. ↩︎